-A protection order is precisely that – a protection order.
-Issued by a court, it surrounds an applicant with a legal shield from the attentions of the violent person.
-The Domestic Violence Act broadens the scope of who can apply for legal protection from domestic violence as well as the behaviour recognised as domestic violence.
+A protection order surrounds an applicant with a legal shield from the attentions of the violent person.
+The Family Violence Act broadens the scope of who can apply for legal protection from domestic violence as well as the behaviour recognized as domestic violence.
 The Family Violence Act sends a clear message that domestic violence is not acceptable and that people have the right to be protected from violence in their families and close personal relationships.

 If you need to be protected from an abusive member of your household and you’re not in immediate danger, talk in confidence to someone who can help you apply for a Protection Order.
 Some of these organisations are listed in our Directory.

 Some organisations can help by: